alan-turing-institute/DTBase/dtbase/backend/README.md

 ## Sensors

 The Sensor data model is as follows.
-Every _Sensor_ has a _SensorType_ which in turn specifies the variable(s) it can measure - these are known as _SensorMeasure_s.
-Each _SensorMeasure_ specifies its datatype (float, int, string, or bool), and these are used to define the type of the corresponding _SensorXYZReading_s.
+Every _Sensor_ has a _SensorType_ which in turn specifies the variable(s) it can measure - these are known as _SensorMeasures_.
+Each _SensorMeasure_ specifies its datatype (float, int, string, or bool), and these are used to define the type of the corresponding _SensorXYZReadings_.
 A _Sensor_ will also have a _SensorLocation_, which specifies a _Location_ as defined above, and a time window (possibly open-ended) when the sensor was at that location.

 The endpoints are: